Adaendra/markdown_processor/README.md

 *Examples*
 ```
-# Process the TEST.md process
+# Process the TEST.md process (by default it will be an HTML file)
 md-processor process -f "TEST.md"

 # Process multiple files